 A beautiful male cardinal, who appeared to be flying solo, stopped by my yard this morning and sat in the crab apple tree long enough for me to take a few photos.
-Last year a single cardinal passed through and I couldn't help but wonder if it's the same one, returning along a traditional route to his summer home.
+Last year a lone cardinal passed through and I couldn't help but wonder if it's the same one, returning along a traditional route to his summer home.

 The trees are budding out despite very cold nighttime temps and several gloomy, not-so-warm days.
 But today the sun is shining and so I stopped to admire the trees at the far end of the rock garden near the hollow.
 Their tiny tips of red and green waving in the wind against the blue sky remind me that everything is going according to plan.
 The world knows what it's doing without me having to do a thing except witness its effortless awakening.